A Scottish spurtle with thistle top…

 Most were homemade, with the end carved into a shape ~ often a traditional emblem such as a thistle.

 This spurtle has a thistle-shaped top, is made from FSC® certified beech wood, sourced from sustainable forests and very durable.
+Comes with a wee tartan ribbon tied round the top for an added Scottish touch.

 NOTE: NOT dishwasher safe!
 Wash in hot, soapy water & dry immediately.